cf-convention/cf-convention.github.io/faq.md

 ### How do I propose a change?

-Changes to the CF standard and the Standard Names are generally proposed first on the [CF-Metadata Mailing List](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/).
+Changes to the CF standard and the Standard Names are generally proposed first on the [CF Discuss GitHub repo][cf-discuss-repo] as an [issue][cf-discuss-issues].
 See [How do I ask for a new standard name?](#stdnames_ask) to learn more about changes to the Standard Names list.

-A change to the CF standard itself may be brought up on the mailing list, but must be presented and agreed to in detail on the [CF Metadata Trac site](http://kitt.llnl.gov/trac), where the explicit change being requested can be refined.
+A change to the CF standard itself may be discussed initially in a [CF Discuss issue][cf-discuss-issues], but must be presented and agreed to in detail as a [CF Conventions issue][cf-conventions-issues], where the explicit change being requested can be refined.

 ### What is the process for accepting a change to the CF convention?